Jafner/Jafner.net/homelab/server/config/minecraft/README.md

 ## Updating MC-Router mappings
 MC-Router must be running for all active MC connections.
 Restarting it kicks everyone off their servers

-To update the mappings while running, use `docker exec mc-router /mc-router --mapping <new-mapping string>`
+To update the mappings while running, use `docker exec minecraft_mc-router /mc-router --mapping <new-mapping string>`

 ## Before Starting a Server
 Check the following server.properties values: